-According to UT News, the rising methamphetamine epidemic in the south is hitting areas of Texas that were previously dominated by heroin.
-As Mexican drug cartels continue to flood the United States with their methamphetamine, which contains a compound called phenyl-2-propanone (P2P), the problem has gotten worse.
-Meth made with P2P has greater potency and can therefore lead to increased dependency.
+According to UT News, the rising methamphetamine epidemic in the South is hitting areas of Texas that were previously dominated by heroin.
+As Mexican drug cartels continue to flood the United States with their version of methamphetamine, which contains a compound called phenyl-2-propanone (P2P), the problem has gotten worse.
+Meth made with P2P has greater potency and can, therefore, lead to increased dependency.
 In 2015, 91 percent of methamphetamine tested in the U.S. contained P2P and was from Mexico.
 Due to high demand, the kilogram amount of P2P meth seized at the Mexico border increased 37 percent from 2010 to 2015.

 In 2016, the Dallas Drug Enforcement Administration ranked meth as the greatest drug threat to the area.
-Law enforcement officials revealed that methamphetamine use has been on the rise since 2013, however media headlines were focused on the spike in prescription opioid overdoses.
+Law enforcement officials revealed that methamphetamine use has been on the rise since 2013 even though media headlines were focused on the spike in prescription opioid overdoses.
 As reported by the Dallas Observer, many meth users in areas like Dallas and Fort Worth, which have been hit hard by opioids, claim that they use meth over opioids because meth isn’t as lethal as opioids.
-Other users, such as industrial workers with long work shifts, argue that methamphetamines helps alleviate fatigue and can even improve work ethic.
-Oil jobs are ample in Texas, and some companies are willing to overlook substance abuse for good labor.
-In Midland and Ector counties, home to a large amount of oil workers, almost 100 pounds of methamphetamine was seized last year compared with only four pounds in 2010.
+Other users, such as industrial workers with long work shifts, argue that methamphetamines help alleviate fatigue and can even improve work ethic.
+Oil jobs are ample in Texas, and some companies are willing to overlook substance abuse in exchange for good labor.
+In Midland and Ector counties, home to a large amount of oil workers, almost 100 pounds of methamphetamine were seized last year compared with only four pounds in 2010.